Malvan

 Dashavtar (the ten incarnations of Lord Vishnu), a drama-play based on mythological stories, is an important cultural element of the area.

+Etymology

 Several apocryphal and some more credible stories related to the name Malvan exist.
 Salt producers use the term 'Mahalavan' to describe a region rich in salt, a compound word from "maha" meaning great, and "lavan" meaning plantation (or salt).
 Another possibility is a phonetic derivative of the compound of "Mad" and "Ban", Malvani for coconut trees and garden, respectively, relating to the many coconut trees in the region.
-Malvani, a dialect of Konkani is the local language.

 Geography and climate

-Malvan is a compact town situated on the coast of Western India.
-The area's beaches, Sindhudurg Fort, Tarkarli Beach, Mobar Point, Chivla Beach, and Tondavali Beach all attract tourists.
+Malvan is a town situated on the coast of Western India.
+Beaches in the area include Tarkarli Beach, Mobar Point, Chivla Beach, and Tondavali Beach.
 Malvan is bound by three small creeks: Karli, Kolamb, and Kalavali.

-The climate of Malvan can be generally classified as warm and moderately humid.
+The climate of Malvan is warm and moderately humid.
 Average temperatures range between 16 and 33 °C while relative humidity ranges from 69 to 98%.
 The annual average rainfall of Malvan is 2275 mm.

 Transport links

-Malvan is easily accessible by road, being 505 km from Mumbai and 140 km from Ratnagiri.
+Malvan is accessed primarily by road, being 505 km from Mumbai and 140 km from Ratnagiri.
 National Highway NH-66 from Mumbai and Goa runs as far as Kasal, after which Malvan is a State Transport bus or rickshaw ride of approximately 28 km away.

 The nearest railway station is at Kudal and Kankawali and the nearest airport is at Sindhudurg.
 Overnight trains depart daily from Mumbai for Kudal.

 There are M.S.R.T.C bus services to Malvan, Kadamba Transport Corporation bus services from Goa.
 There are buses from Kasal.

-Also, there are plenty of buses heading towards Goa that go via Kasal.
-Malvan can be reached from Kolhapur by any MSRTC or KSRTC bus.
-Kudal is the center point for the buses heading towards Sindhudurg, Goa.
-Buses coming from Pune as well as Sangli, Solapur and Barshi Belgave, Tuljapur have to go via Kolhapur to enter Konkan.